A stay in hospital.

 The first is that no society with pretensions to being civilised can allow members of it to suffer or die from simple treatable conditions just because they don’t have the money to pay.
 Some sort of common pot has to be established from which people can draw to cover the required treatment.
 Certainly in Britain, the way it’s organised is equitable and works.

-On the other hand, it can be an organised robbery like Obama care which seems to have been carefully designed to rob what little money the lower paid earn for precious little in return.
+On the other hand, it can be an organised robbery like Obama care which seems to have been carefully designed to strip what little money the lower paid earn for precious little in return.

 The second point is it’s only natural to be very grateful if not gushing about people who nurse you through illness.
 I’m fully aware of this phenomenon and would like to state that it doesn’t in any way colour the opinions that follow.

 As I said above, I’ve always been fortunate in terms of health.
 The thought of turning up at a doctors or hospital with something as trivial as a pain in my little finger, which would chew up their valuable time that would be better utilised treating people with serious medical problems, is anathema to me.

 On the other hand, I’ll freely admit that at the prospect of going into a National Health Service (NHS) hospital, I was gritting my teeth and preparing to tough my way through a pretty bruising experience.
 It seems to be a fixation of the mainstream media to represent it as an organisation of Dickensian charnel houses who routinely kill people off through sheer indifference or incompetence.

 My daughter-in-law is a doctor in Obstetrics and Gynaecology and smoulders with rage when she reads such stories in the newspaper or watches them on the BBC, and now having seen the NHS in action first hand, I can see why.
 As a result of the drip drip of propaganda, I subconsciously expected a third rate service but what I experienced was first class.